SuadeLabs/fire/documentation/date.md

 ---

 # date
-"date" is another widely used property and along with ["id"][id] it is generally sufficient to be a primary key in whatever data model you decide to implement.
+"date" is another widely used property and when combined with ["id"][id] it is generally sufficient to be a primary key in whatever data model you decide to implement.